broadinstitute/dig-dug-server/README.md

-# Welcome to DIG Portal Server v.2.0.0.alpha!
+# Welcome to DIG Portal - Back-end Server

 This is a simplified back-end-only **server** for driving the new knowledge portals.
 It works in conjunction with the [front-end portal](https://github.com/broadinstitute/dig-dug-portal) codes.
 The separation of services allow each part to function independently, and allow for greater flexibility.
 I.e. designers can concentrate on the front-end works without needing to know the back-end codes.